 The group released their second professional music video for the song "Confused," in January 2019, as well as another video for "Hey You!
 It's Your Birthday" in November 2019.

 On December 10, 2020 the band released a CD celebrating the 10 year anniversary of their debut album.
 "10th Anniversary Re-Imaginations of Zero Down Time," contained remixes of several of the tracks from the original album.

-"Try It Now!" the bands latest work, was released on January 1, 2021.
+"Try It Now!" was released on January 1, 2021.
 The album had a long gestation, and the guys just didn't want to release an album of new music in 2020, since nothing in 2020 seemed to go as planned.
 The first video, "We the People," was released in anticipation of the album and was met with fanfare around the time of the 2020 U.S. Presidential election.